shaloo/docs.arcana/docs/howto/arcana_wallet/wallet_show.md

 !!! note

-      If the `AuthProvider` is configured in 'Full UI' mode via `alwaysVisible=true` (default), the built-in Arcana wallet will be automatically displayed in the minimized form when the user logs in.
-If `showWallet()` is called or if the user clicks the minimized wallet widget, then the full wallet UI is displayed.
+      If the `AuthProvider` is configured with the default `alwaysVisible=true` setting, the built-in Arcana wallet will be automatically displayed in the minimized form when the user logs in.
+If `showWallet()` is called or if the user clicks the minimized wallet UI, then the maximized wallet UI is displayed.

-      If `alwaysVisible=false` setting is used, then the built-in Arcana wallet is **not** displayed automatically once the user logs in.
+      If the `alwaysVisible=false` setting is selected by the app developer, then the built-in Arcana wallet is **not displayed** automatically once the user logs in.
 It shows up only when a blockchain transaction is triggered.
-Developers can also bring up the wallet UI for authenticated users by making explicit call to the `showWallet()` function.
+Developers can also bring up the wallet UI for authenticated users by making an explicit call to the `showWallet()` function.
 Note that the `AuthProvider` must be initialized and the user authenticated before the wallet is displayed.

 ## What's Next?